markrai/postbaby/README.md

 # 🐛 Known Issues
 - In mobile view, dragging a note to the trash element does not invoke deletion (11/16/2024)
-- Some iOS users have complained that long-press on mobile does not invoke the creation of a new item.
-(11/16/2024)
+- Safari browser on iOS does not provide a satisfactory experince.
+This is currently being worked on (11/17/2024)

 # 📜 License
 Please see the accompanying LICENSE document contained within this repository.